Provable Filter for Real-world Graph Clustering: Conclusion

-\begin{IEEEbiography}[{ }]{Xuanting Xie} received the B.Sc. degree in Software Engineering in 2021 and is currently studying for a Ph.D. degree with School of Computer Science and Engineering, the University of Electronic Science and Technology of China, Chengdu, China.
-His main research interests include graph leanring and clustering. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Erlin Pan} received the B.Sc. degree in computer science and technology in 2021 and is currently studying for a M.S degree with School of Computer Science and Engineering, the University of Electronic Science and Technology of China, Chengdu, China.His main research interests include graph leanring, multi-view learning, and clustering. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhao Kang} received the Ph.D. degree in computer science from Southern Illinois University Carbondale, Carbondale, IL, USA, in 2017.
-He is currently an Associate Professor with the School of Computer Science and Engineering, University of Electronic Science and Technology of China, Chengdu, China.
-He has published over 80 research papers in top-tier conferences and journals, including NeurIPS, AAAI, IJCAI, ICDE, CVPR, SIGKDD, ECCV, ICDM, CIKM, SDM, IEEE TRANSACTIONS ON CYBERNETICS, IEEE Transactions on Image Processing, IEEE Transactions on Knowledge and Data Engineering, and IEEE Transactions on Neural Networks and Learning Systems.
-His research interests are machine learning, pattern recognition, and data mining.
-Dr. Kang has been an AC/SPC/PC Member or a Reviewer for a number of top conferences, such as NeurIPS, ICLR, AAAI, IJCAI, CVPR, ICCV, MM, and ECCV.
-He regularly serves as a Reviewer for the Journal of Machine Learning Research, IEEE TRANSACTIONS ON PATTERN ANALYSIS AND MACHINE INTELLIGENCE, IEEE TRANSACTIONS ON NEURAL NETWORKS AND LEARNING SYSTEMS, IEEE TRANSACTIONS ON CYBERNETICS, IEEE TRANSACTIONS ON KNOWLEDGE AND DATA ENGINEERING, and IEEE TRANSACTIONS ON MULTIMEDIA. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Wenyu Chen} received the Ph.D. degree in computer science from the University of Electronic Science and Technology of China, Chengdu, China, in 2009.
+\begin{IEEEbiography}[{ }]{Erlin Pan} received the B.Sc. degree in computer science and technology in 2021 and the M.S. degree in 2024 from the School of Computer Science and Engineering, University of Electronic Science and Technology of China, Chengdu, China.
+He is currently working at Alibaba Group.
+His main research interests include graph learning, multiview learning, and clustering. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Zhao Kang} received the Ph.D. degree in computer science from the Southern Illinois University Carbondale, Carbondale, IL, USA, in 2017.
+He is currently a Professor in the School of Computer Science and Engineering, University of Electronic Science and Technology of China, Chengdu, China.
+He has published more than 100 research articles in top-tier conferences and journals, including ICML, NeurIPS, ICLR, AAAI, IJCAI, IEEE TRANSACTIONS ON CYBERNETICS, IEEE TRANSACTIONS ON IMAGE PROCESSING, IEEE TRANSACTIONS ON KNOWLEDGE AND DATA ENGINEERING, and IEEE TRANSACTIONS ON NEURAL NETWORKS AND LEARNING SYSTEMS.
+His research interests include graph machine learning and large language models.
+Dr. Kang has been an AC/SPC/PC Member for a number of top conferences, such as NeurIPS, ICML, ICLR, AAAI, IJCAI, CVPR, and SIGKDD.
+He serves as an Associate Editor for Neural Networks and Pattern Recognition. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Wenyu Chen} received the Ph.D. degree in computer science from the University of Electronic Science and Technology of China, Chengdu, China, in 2009.
 He is currently a Professor with the School of Computer Science and Engineering, University of Electronic Science and Technology of China.
-His research work focuses on pattern recognition, natural language processing, and neural network. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Bingheng Li} is currently a 2020 undergraduate student at the University of Electronic Science and Technology of China (UESTC).
-His research focuses on graph clustering and graph data mining. \end{IEEEbiography}
+His research work focuses on pattern recognition, natural language processing, and neural network. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Bingheng Li} received his undergraduate degree in 2024 from the University of Electronic Science and Technology of China.
+He is currently pursuing a Ph.D. degree at the Michigan State University, USA.
+His research focuses on graph data mining and graph foundation models. \end{IEEEbiography}